putyourlightson/craft-dashboard-begone/README.md

-# Dashboard Begone for Craft CMS
+# Dashboard Begone Plugin for Craft CMS

 The Dashboard Begone plugin removes the dashboard and redirects users to entries in  [Craft CMS](https://craftcms.com/).

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+Craft CMS 3.0.0 or later.

 ## Installation